hlf20010508/telegram-onedrive/README.md

     ```
 5. Create a Telegram bot through [BotFather](https://t.me/BotFather).
 Record `token` as `tg_bot_token`.
 6. Create a Telegram application on [my.telegram.org](https://my.telegram.org).
 See [details](https://docs.telethon.dev/en/stable/basic/signing-in.html).
 Record `api_id` as `tg_api_id`, `api_hash` as `tg_api_hash`.
 7. `tg_user_phone` is the phone number you just used to login to my.telegram.org.
+It's in international format, like `+xxyyyyyyyyyyy`.
 8. Optional, if you have two-step verification enabled, set `tg_user_password` as your 2FA password.
 8. `tg_user_name` is your telegram user name.
 Check your profile, find your user name, it should be like `@user`, then record `user` as `tg_user_name`.
 If you need multiple users, use `,` to split, like `user1,user2`.
 Optional, default to void.
-If you don't set this parameter, every one can control your bot.
+If you don't set this parameter, everyone can control your bot.
 9. Create a OneDrive application on [portal.azure.com](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) App registrations.
     - Press `New registrations`.
     - Fill `Name`.